OpenSceneryX/Library/CONTRIBUTING.md

 1. Please put every item in its own folder.
 Put any textures the object uses in the same folder as the object… unless…
 1. If any textures are shared between multiple objects, please put the textures in their own folder.
 1. Locate your content somewhere you think sensible in the library.
 Get in touch if you don't know where the best place would be.
 1. Please include in the pull request a list of all third parties that own copyright on any part of your contribution.
 You can also supply some background information about the object too if you wish.
 If you want to be really helpful, there is a standard format that we use for these read-me files.
-In this standard format, the file is named info.txt.
-Click here for a template file and click here to see an example of a completed file.
+In this standard format, the file is named info.txt. [here is a template](https://www.opensceneryx.com/custom/uploads/2008/10/info_template.txt) and [here is an example of a completed file](https://www.opensceneryx.com/custom/uploads/2008/10/info_sample.txt).

 ## If you are contributing anything else (code, other improvements, working on an issue)